-&lt;sup>25 At the time of the GLSS-6 survey, LEAP was still a quite small program, limited to only select districts in the country.
+25 At the time of the GLSS-6 survey, LEAP was still a quite small program, limited to only select districts in the country.
 Government has gradually expanded coverage since then.

-&lt;sup>26 In practice, the new PMT will not work this well.
+26 In practice, the new PMT will not work this well.
 Because it is estimated using the same GLSS-6 data that we use here, it is particularly well suited to identifying the poor in this sample, but because of sampling error, will do less well in the general population.

-The fourth simulation increases benefits to current beneficiaries only until total LEAP payments reach 0.5 percent of GDP-that is, it uses the current targeting only.
-Because current (2013) beneficiaries are so few, this produces a huge and unrealistic payment to them: 16 times larger than the current 24 cedis per person per month.
+beneficiaries are so few, this produces a huge and unrealistic payment to them: 16 times larger than the current 24 cedis per person per month.